mrquatsch/GoDaddy_A-Record_Updater/README.md

 	* logging
 	* logging.handlers
 	* cgi
+* A "logs" directory
+	* Feel free to fork, modify and remove this if wanted.
+It just helps me with troubleshooting/debuging
+* A "screenshots" directory
+	* Feel free to fork, modify and remove this if wanted.
+It just helps me with troubleshooting/debuging

 ##### That said, I just run the script inside of my own Docker container; which has all of the above requirements